Skip to content

 In terms of participation, the COP noted that neither RF or SF had had an independent advocate or safeguarder.
 They had not been parties to the proceedings – indeed, the application had not been served on SF.
 In neither case had steps been taken to seek the adults’ views, primarily through concern that this would distress them.
 Neither adult had been given any meaningful support to participate, and the court had had little or no information about their views before making the orders.

 The COP therefore concluded that neither RF or SF had been given an effective opportunity to be heard by the court, in situations where there was no urgency which might justify dispensing with this entitlement.
 This was a breach of natural justice.
-The COP commented that measures such as accessing an independent advocate (to which every person with a mental disorder has a right, per Schedule 239 of the Mental Health (Care and Treatment) (Scotland) Act 2003) or appointing a safeguarder would give such adults an opportunity to be heard, as would access to independent legal representation.
+The COP commented that measures such as accessing an independent advocate (to which every person with a mental disorder has a right, per Section 239 of the Mental Health (Care and Treatment) (Scotland) Act 2003) or appointing a safeguarder would give such adults an opportunity to be heard, as would access to independent legal representation.

 The COP went on to consider the public policy aspects.
 In RF it was particularly critical of the lack of provision for regular review of the order, and thus of the deprivation of liberty it purportedly authorised.
 It rejected an argument that RF could apply to remove the chief social worker, since he would be unlikely to be able to do this in practice.
 It highlighted that a right of review is a fundamental aspect of Article 5 compliance, and in light of the three-year duration of the order and RF’s lack of meaningful access to representation, the absence of a review mechanism contravened Article 5 and was unlawful in terms of Section 6 of the Human Rights Act 1998 (HRA 1998).